psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: DCT LAMBDA ENERGY

-   An energy term in density cumulant theory [Eh].
+   An energy term in density cumulant theory [E_h].
 This term is the 2-electron cumulant's contribution contribution to the reduced density matrix energy expression.
 Not recommended for interpretative use except by reduced density matrix specialists.

 .. psivar:: DCT SCF ENERGY

-   An energy term in density cumulant theory [Eh].
+   An energy term in density cumulant theory [E_h].
 This term is the 1-electron reduced density matrix (1RDM) contribution to the reduced density matrix energy expression, plus the contribution of the antisymmetrized product of 1RDMs.
 Not recommended for interpretative